-My good friend John and I, along with some other haoles from the mainland, spent the summer of 1971 working for the Maui Land and Pineapple Company.
+My good friend John and I, along with some other haoles from the mainland, spent the summer of 1972 working for the Maui Land and Pineapple Company.
 We stayed in barracks that are now a Sunday school near the Honolua General Store in the heart of what is now the Kapalua Resort.
-We were 21 and had just finished our junior years at college—me at USC and John at Cornell.
+We were 22 and had just graduated college—me at USC and John at Cornell.
 I was the foreman of a gang of pineapple pickers and John drove pineapple trucks that collected the “fruits” of the hard labor of gangs like mine and transported the tonnage to the cannery in Kahului near the airport.
-My father had taken his life six months earlier, but I doubt I even mentioned it to John or anyone else that summer.
+My father had taken his life 18 months earlier, but I doubt I even mentioned it to John or anyone else that summer.
 I was still in heavy conversation with all the demons racing around in my head.
 Nor did John and I talk about the loss of his brother other than, at best, a “Sorry brau,” followed by a “Thanks.”
 Forty-five years later we can now share and talk about our pain.
 It’s complicated.
 This is John’s story he wrote to me.

 I began to read your story, Greeting Grief, and was deeply touched and drawn back to my own experiences with death and grief.
 As you may recall, my younger brother Jeff died of cancer while we were working on Maui that summer.
 I will never forget the visceral reaction I had when I got the call from my father that Jeff had died the night before.
 I was standing in the truck dispatcher’s office and it was about 7 am.
 Despite the fact that I knew this day was coming, the news hit me like a punch in the gut and I was slammed back into the office wall.
 The few people who were present asked me what happened.
 After I told them they mumbled their condolences, slinked away and I was left alone.
 The dispatcher told me to take the day off (with pay of course) and I wandered around the compound in a daze.
 I remember asking myself, over and over, ‘How will I ever forget this day?
 How do I deal with something so foreign and strange as the death of someone as close as a brother?’